If you enjoy the Little Nightmares series and need recommendations for what to play next, you’ve come to the right place!

 In it, you control a Raven-headed girl as she tries to escape from a harsh dystopia with oppressive and violent tendencies that rely on a rigid social hierarchy.

-Much like in Little Nightmares, players will have to sneak around enemies, solve environmental puzzles, and try to avoid plummeting to their deaths.
+Much like in Little Nightmares, players will have to sneak around enemies, solve environmental puzzles, and avoid plummeting to their deaths.

 Yomawari: Midnight Shadows

-The Yomawari series is another solid suggestion for Little Nightmares fans that consists of two games, Night Alone, and its follow-up Midnight Shadows.
+The Yomawari series is another solid suggestion for Little Nightmares fans that consists of three games, Night Alone, Midnight Shadows, and Lost in the Dark.

 As she wades through the darkness, aggressive spirits hiding in the shadows will try to attack, causing the girl’s heartbeat to rise until she retreats to the closest light source.

-The game’s emphasis on stealth and overall sinister tone are very reminiscent of Little Nightmares and other games with creepy atmospheres.
+The game’s emphasis on stealth and sinister tone are both very reminiscent of Little Nightmares and other games with creepy atmospheres.

-You’re cast as Wei Chung Ting, a student at Greenwood High who falls asleep in class only to wake up and find his school completely deserted aside from one other student.
+You are playing Wei Chung Ting, a student at Greenwood High who dozes off in class but then wakes up to discover his school empty except for one other student.

 Together, the pair makes a series of startling discoveries about Greenwood High and the evil creatures that now run rampant throughout its halls.

-It shares many similarities with Little Nightmares and Little Nightmares 2, such as an unsettling atmosphere, scary enemies, and two mysterious protagonists whose fates become intertwined.
+It shares many similarities with Little Nightmares 1 in terms of unsettling atmosphere, scary enemies, and two mysterious protagonists whose fates are intertwined.

 Among the Sleep

-Platforms: Windows, PS4, Xbox One, Nintendo Switch, Mac, Linux
+Platforms: Windows, PS4, Xbox One, Switch, Mac, Linux

 Next up we have Among the Sleep, an indie survival horror game that’s a bit shorter and less terrifying than some of the games we’ve already discussed.